The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Skin barrier

-Short definition: The skin’s protective function, temporarily altered after laser treatment.
+Short definition: The protective function of the skin, temporarily altered after laser treatment.

-The skin barrier includes all the skin’s physical, chemical, and biological mechanisms that protect the body from external aggression.
-After a laser tattoo removal session, this barrier is temporarily weakened, which requires special precautions: strict hygiene, strict sun protection, appropriate hydration, and avoidance of irritating products.
+The skin barrier is the set of physical, chemical and biological mechanisms that protect the body from outside aggressions.
+After a laser tattoo removal session, this barrier is temporarily weakened, which calls for particular precautions: careful hygiene, strict sun protection, suitable hydration and avoiding any irritating product.

 See also: Keratinocytes, Healing, Skin tolerance.